tommyziegler/posts.tommyziegler.com/HowToIncreaseTheQualityOfYourQtProject.md

 ’/path/three.cpp:5:Variable ‘x’ is not assigned a value.’
 ```

+Via the QtCreator Tools menu-item the analysis is also triggerable.
+We need only to configure following tool in 'Preferences' -> 'Environment' -> 'External Tools'.

+TODO Add configuration here.

 To integrate this check in the toolchain we need to have a look on plugins like [Cppcheck Plugin - Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Cppcheck+Plugin)